Blue And Red Hair Dye Mixed (What Color Will You Get?)

 Adversely, you can make a darker shade of purple by using a deeper, richer shade of blue in comparison to the red dye you use!

-For example, a royal blue, or a shade leaning towards indigo, will grant you a dark purple rather than something pinky.
+For example, a royal blue or a shade leaning towards indigo will give you a dark purple rather than something pinky.

-If you’re left with too light a purple shade, even if you’re using a deeper blue tone, go ahead and mix more blue in your bowl (sparingly) until you’re left with your ideal colour.
+If you end up with too light a purple shade, even if youโre using a deeper blue tone, go ahead and mix more blue into your bowl (sparingly) until youโre left with your ideal colour.

 This is also a great way to correct your colour if you accidentally grabbed a lighter red shade.

-Though it may be risky, using a black dye is also a quick, easy way to darken the shade of purple you have.
+Though it may be risky, using black dyeย is also aย quick, easy way to darken theย purple you have.
 However, it may be in your best interest to skip over this option if you can.

 Making Magenta